 or toothaches - some patients might be more prone to blame the

 Are you a UK dentist?
 Check here for

 public liability insurance cover.
 On a different subject, did

-you know that short term car
+you know that temporary car insurance

-no deposit is available now?
+is available now?

 Professional indemnity (PI) insurance is tailored for medical

 practitioners who must deal with a myriad of issues, such as, false

 allegations, slander or libel that can quickly damage a dentist's

 good name and business.
 PI insurance also protects the employer's